KrisDeCooman/hydroblox/docs/09-implementation-details.md

 #### Frontend

 Our frontend is hosted on IPFS.
-To make our frontend compatible with IPFS, we needed to do two steps:
+To make our frontend available on IPFS, we need to do the following steps:
-- Change `<base href>` tag
-- Build our frontend as follows: `ng build --prod --aot`

-This will deliver some artifacts in the dist folder, that can then be uploaded to IPFS.
+- Build our frontend as follows: `ng build --prod --aot` This will deliver some artifacts in the dist folder.
+- These artifacts need to be uploaded to IPFS.
+This can be done either via IPFS desktop, or via a pinning service such as Filebase (which offers the first 5 GB for free).